 \subsection{Consequences of PHI(2)}

-We begin with the proof of Proposition \ref{p:metmeas} which is essentially contained in \cite[\textsection 4]{KM}.
-This states that any measure on $\sG(X,d,m,\sE,\sF)$ must be a minimal energy dominant measure and that the metric must be bi-Lipschitz equivalent to the intrinsic metric corresponding to the time-changed MMD space.
+We begin with the proof of Proposition \ref{p:metmeas}, which is essentially contained in \cite[Section 4]{KM}.
+This states that any measure on $\sG(X,d,m,\sE,\sF)$ must be a minimal energy-dominant measure and that the metric must be bi-Lipschitz equivalent to the intrinsic metric of the time-changed MMD space.